 To do this, go to the “Access” tab.
 Here you will see a table with all active employees.

 In the Business plan, you can configure employees' access to cashboxes.
 That is, you can allow employees to perform all operations specified on the “General” tab or set up individual access for each employee to the same cashbox.
+Read more about how to configure the settings in this article.

 6. Click Save.